cosmos/ibc-go/docs/custom.md

 - the acknowledgement was successful as indicated by the `Success()` function of the acknowledgement
 - if the acknowledgement returned is nil indicating that an asynchronous process is occurring

+NOTE: Applications which process asynchronous acknowledgements must handle reverting state changes when appropriate.
+Any state changes that occurred during the `OnRecvPacket` callback will be written for asynchronous acknowledgements.

 ```go
 OnRecvPacket(
     ctx sdk.Context,